argonne-lcf/ai-testbed-userdocs/docs/graphcore/Getting-Started.md

 ### Log in to Login Node

-Login to the SambaNova login node from your local machine using the below command.
-This uses the MobilPass+ token generated every time you log in to the system.
-This is the same passcode used to authenticate into other ALCF systems, such as Theta and Cooley.
+Log in to **homes** from your local machine using the below command.

 *In the examples below, replace* ***CELSGCEUserID*** *with your CELS GCE user id.*